-Ronald Goldstock is Of Counsel with PJJ.
+Ronald Goldstock is Of Counsel with Pugh, Jones & Johnson.
 He provides Independent Private-Sector Inspector General (IPSIG), expert witness, and investigative services for corporate, union, and individual clients.
 Ronald was, for 10 years, the New York State Commissioner of the Waterfront Commission of New York Harbor and previously served for thirteen years as Director of the New York State Organized Crime Task Force.
 He has also served as Inspector General of the U.S. Department of Labor, Director of the Cornell Institute on Organized Crime, and Chief of the Rackets Bureau in the New York County District Attorney's office.
 He is a Past Chair of the ABA Criminal Justice Section, Past Chairs of the ABA Criminal Justice Standards Committee, of the Investigative Function of the Prosecutor Task Force, of the Fair Trial Free Press Task Force and is currently Chair of the Monitors Task Force.
 Ronald is on the faculties of the New York University, Cornell, and Columbia Law Schools and has recently served three Northern Ireland Secretaries of State as adviser on matters relating to international organized crime, and he teaches seminars on Organized Crime Control, Corruption Control, and Criminal Trial Process.

 Ronald has monitored companies in a variety of industries pursuant to court orders, prosecutive and agency appointments and voluntary decisions.
 He routinely ensured that companies and unions operated with integrity, particularly in industries with a history of corruption and racketeering, created codes of conduct and ethics, designed financial systems, compliance programs, and anti-money laundering procedures.
-Among the wide variety of industries in which the monitored entities operated (both in the United States and overseas) are:

 On the Origins and Operations of the Independent Private Sector Inspector General Program, NYSBA Government Law and Policy Journal, Vol. 13, No. 2 (Winter 2011), pp 59-63.